 The House Chamber is approximately the same size as the Senate Chamber and accommodates Ohio's 99 elected state representatives.
-The Chamber was designed by Nathan B. Kelley, one of the original Statehouse architects.
+The Chamber was largely designed by Nathan B. Kelley, one of the original Statehouse architects.

 Kelley included two ornate side balconies in his design.
-Because the balconies were supported with cantilever brackets rather than columns, the Statehouse Commissioners had to be convinced that the brackets were capable of supporting the weight of guests viewing the proceedings.
+Because the balconies were supported with cantilever brackets rather than columns, the Statehouse commissioners had to be convinced that the brackets were capable of supporting the weight of guests viewing the proceedings.
 To prove they were sound, Kelley hung 4,000 pounds of pig iron from each of the brackets.
 The balconies were able to hold the weight and were approved.

 A third balcony was added at the rear of the House Chamber 30 years later in 1891.
-This balcony, referred to as the Ladies' Gallery, is rumored to have been built to accommodate women who wished to view the debate.
+This balcony, referred to as the Ladies' Gallery, is rumored to have been built to accommodate women who wished to view session.
 It was said at the time that women could not handle the rigors of debate.
 By 1995, however, a woman, Jo Ann Davidson, was serving as the first female Speaker of the Ohio House of Representatives and was addressing the gallery, filled with both men and women, almost daily.
 The gallery, although not original, was preserved due to its significant seating capacity.

 Speaker's Lectern & House Floor